 8. Repel Ants

-Other plants that benefit from coffee grounds are flowers and shrubs, like zinnias, camellias, azaleas, rhododendrons, and hydrangeas.
+Other plants that benefit from coffee grounds include flowers and shrubs such as zinnias, camellias, azaleas, rhododendrons, and hydrangeas.

-Some houseplants and potted plants also benefit from coffee grounds when used as mulch, pesticide, or fertilizer.
+Some houseplants and other potted plants may also benefit from compost containing coffee grounds.

 Takeaway